 Children who are struggling with academics or other learning issues are trying to simultaneously avoid embarrassing mistakes and and actually learn something all day long.
 The fear of public humiliation is real and strong for these kids.

-Some children just have after school meltdowns because they have problems with transitions in general.
-If you suspect transitions are a problem, make sure to check out the post about helping your child make transitions.
+Some children just have after-school meltdowns because they have problems with transitions in general.

 Putting on a brave face without the emotional support of his most trusted adult all day is really taxing.
 When your child holds it together all day, he will explode for you at home.